Ather Farouqui

-Ather Farouqui is an Indian writer and political analyst.
-He is the General Secretary of Anjuman Taraqqi Urdu (Hind).
-Farouqui has been awarded the Sahitya Academy Award for his translations of Salman Khursheed's play ‘Sons of Babur’ in Urdu.
-He is also been conferred with the ‘Best Translator’ award in 2016 by Delhi Urdu Academy.
+Dr. Ather Farouqui (born 1964) is a writer of unparalleled acclaim in Delhi.
+He is the General Secretary of Anjuman Taraqqi Urdu (Hind) and the Secretary of Zakir Hussain Study Circle.
+Farouqui has been awarded the Sahitya Academy Award for the translation of the play ‘Sons of Babur’ in Urdu.
+He has also been conferred with the ‘Best Translator’ award in 2016 by Delhi Urdu Academy.

-He was the former Secretary of the Zakir Hussain Study Circle.

-Early Life and Education
+Early life and education

 Dr. Ather Farouqui was born in 1964 in Sikandrabad, Uttar Pradesh.

-He completed his M.A. from Chaudhary Charan Singh University in Urdu Literature and went to study at Jawahar Lal Nehru University first for a Part Time Diploma in Mass Communication followed by an MPhil and a PhD under Professor Imtiaz Ahmad on the socio - political condition of Urdu in India in the post partition era.
+He completed his M.A. from Chaudhary Charan Singh University in Urdu Literature and went to study at Jawahar Lal Nehru University first for a Diploma in Mass Communication followed by an MPhil and a Ph.D. under Professor Imtiaz Ahmad on the socio-political condition of Urdu in India in the post-partition era.

 Books

 Dr. Ather Farouqui has authored several books in English Hindi and Urdu, his writings include: